PHOTOS | HELEANA GENAUS

 Don't get me wrong, I'm not bitter.
 I was raised amongst this and managed to survive it so much so that now in my thirties I really couldn't care less about what others think of me.
 It's actually harmless and in my case, fuelled a passion to define a life uniquely mine and not based on others expectations.
 That said, I also got a kick out of pissing him off by riding a motorcycle around the block just to watch him shake his head at me in disappointment.

-The reality is, these men, while sexist are a dying breed of people who understand the currency of relationships, they know how to help, bartering skills to help each other out.
+The reality is that these men, while sexist, are a dying breed of people who understand the currency of relationships, they know how to help, bartering skills to help each other out.
 It's a refreshing change from a litigious, bureaucratised lifestyle of most of our lives now, where we don't know our neighbours or know how to help without expecting anything in return.
 While the whole man/woman divide is slowly dying out, I'm not so thrilled about the loss of the village system.